Dennis Schmitt: Expeditions

-Schmitt is also credited with the July 2007 discovery of another candidate for the "northernmost" title, named Stray Dog West by expedition member Holly Wenger.
+Schmitt was also credited with the July 2007 discovery of another candidate for the "northernmost" title, named Stray Dog West by expedition member Holly Wenger.
 Stray Dog West, at 83º40'30", belongs to a shifting, semi-permanent archipelago locked in the sea ice north of Peary Land in northeast Greenland, named the Stray Dog Islands.
-The first island of the archipelago was discovered on July 10, 1996, by Steve Gardiner and Jim Schaefer and is commonly known as the 1996 ATOW Island after the 1996 American – Top Of The World Expedition.
+The first islet of the archipelago was discovered on July 10, 1996, by Steve Gardiner and Jim Schaefer and is commonly known as the 1996 ATOW Island after the 1996 American – Top Of The World Expedition.

+A 2022 survey by the Leister Go North expedition later confirmed that 83-42, Uunartoq Qeqertaq, Stray Dog West, and all other islets north of Kaffeklubben Island are not permanent islands, but rather icebergs covered with moraine material.
+These islets are temporary, as they shift and will break apart with continued melting and ice break-up.

 Schmitt was the first person to climb the highest point of the Daly Range, part of the northernmost mountain chain on Earth, as well as Alaska's Brooks Range from Point Hope to the Mackenzie River, and made the first traverse of Axel Heiberg Island, northern Canada.
-He also crossed the sea ice of the Bering Straits to the Soviet Union, and travelled through Eskimo villages of eastern Siberia.
+He also crossed the sea ice of the Bering Straits to the Soviet Union, and travelled through Inuit villages of eastern Siberia.
 Upon his return, the FBI detained Schmitt but released him without charge.